RayHightower/rayhightower.github.com/source/_posts/2007-01-02-diamonds-for-ten-dollars-per-carat.markdown

 comments: true
 categories: [Business]
 ---
-_Note: This article was originally posted on the [WisdomGroup](http://wisdomgroup.com) blog._
+_Blogger's Note from Feb2013: This article was originally posted on the [WisdomGroup](http://wisdomgroup.com) blog in Jan2007.
+In hindsight, my precicted timeline was too aggressive.
+However, the rest of the post remains sound._

->If Woolworth's sold diamond rings, you'd have a million of 'em baby!<br/>
->~Fats Waller, Piano composer/performer, circa 1915_
+>If Woolworth's sold diamond rings, you'd have a million of 'em baby!<br/> ~Fats Waller, Piano composer/performer, circa 1915

 <img src="/images/diamond.jpg" width="300" height="190" align="right" alt="Diamonds for Ten Dollars Per Carat" title="Diamonds for Ten Dollars Per Carat">
 Woolworth's and Fats Waller are long gone, but Waller's tounge-in-cheek prediction will come to pass in the next few years.
 Diamonds will sell for $10.00 per carat in the year 2015.
 Advances in the fabrication of synthetic/cultured diamonds will drive down the price and value of these "precious" gems.
 At the same time, the needs of computer manufacturers and huge economies of scale will make it worthwhile for diamond fabricators to roll out cheap diamonds by the pound.